JessicaDeCunha/Machine-Learning-Models-in-Algorithmic-Trading/README.md

 ### Model evaluations:

 All 3 models had an accuracy score of just over 50% with a bias toward the positive class.
 In fact, both the RFC and the GBC returned identical results for all 3 matrices below.

 ![Scores](Images/RFC_evaluation.PNG)

 The SVM showed a slightly better accuracy score however it was unable to predict anything in the negative class, as seen in the confusion matrix:

 ![Scores](Images/SVM_evaluation.PNG)

 ### New evaluation metric : Matthew Correlation Coefficient score
-- RFC 0.007742193629239456
+- RFC : 0.007742193629239456
-- SVM 0.00
-This implies the model is no better than a random prediction.
+- SVM : 0.00 (This implies the model is no better than a random prediction).

-Although the SVM had a higher accuracy score, based on the MCC score, the RFC would still be considered a better nodel.
+Although the SVM had a higher accuracy score, based on the MCC score, the RFC would still be considered a better model.